WATonomous/wato_monorepo/README.md

   - This folder contains the `Dockerfiles` for each of our images.
 [Docker wiki](https://docs.docker.com/engine/reference/builder/).
 - `src/`:
   - Here is where our actual code goes.
 The folders in `src` will be mounted to the docker images, so changes in the `src` directory will be reflected in the containers.
+- `docs/`:
+  - This folder contains the documentation for this monorepo, including instructions for setup and details on how to navigate and develop in this monorepo.

 ## Documentation